AdaCore/libadalang/README.md

 2. Syntax only tools will derive a lot of advantages on being based on
    Libadalang:

-   - Libadalang will be completely tolerant to semantic errors.
+   * Libadalang will be completely tolerant to semantic errors.
 For example, a pretty-printer based on Libadalang will work whether your code is semantically correct or not, as long as it is syntactically correct.

-   - Provided you only need syntax, Libadalang will be much faster than ASIS main implementation (AdaCore's ASIS), because ASIS always does complete analysis of the input Ada code.
+   * Provided you only need syntax, Libadalang will be much faster than ASIS' main implementation (AdaCore's ASIS), because ASIS always does complete analysis of the input Ada code.